haithamelmengad/visus-gpt5-hackathon/README.md

 - A Spotify Developer application (Client ID and Client Secret)
 - A random `NEXTAUTH_SECRET`

-### One‑time Spotify setup
+### Spotify setup
-1. Go to the Spotify Developer Dashboard and create an app. https://developer.spotify.com/
+- Go to the Spotify Developer Dashboard and create an app. https://developer.spotify.com/
-2. Add the redirect URI: `http://localhost:3000/api/auth/callback/spotify`.
+- Add the redirect URI: `http://localhost:3000/api/auth/callback/spotify`.
-3. Copy the Client ID and Client Secret.
+- Copy the Client ID and Client Secret.

+### OpenAI setup
+- Create an OpenAI account if you don't have one already. https://platform.openai.com/
+- Generate an API key

+### Meshy setup
+- Create a Meshy account. https://www.meshy.ai/discover
+- Create an API key https://www.meshy.ai/settings/api

 ### Quickstart (Humans)
 1. Open a terminal at the repo root and move into the web app:
    ```bash